berta-rf/password-generator/README.md

 The user must be able to:

 - Generate a password when the button is clicked.
-- Present a series of prompts for password criteria:
+- Get presented with a series of prompts for password criteria:

     - Length of password: At least 10 characters but no     more than 64.

     - Character types: